 To get a jump start on the season, I plant my tender plants in containers indoors and keep in a sunny window in late February.

-It worked fairly well!
+But I have to say, it worked very well.
 I definitely lost a few but since that was the first time I’d ever done it, I had a few left.

 To get a jump on the season, I started the dahlia tubers that survived in small pots on the deck but kept them free from moisture until I saw some greenery emerging.